 In selected patients, heart valve surgery can be performed using smaller, or minimally invasive, incisions.
 Smaller incisions may provide some benefit to patients.
 Preoperative studies, including a coronary angiography, echocardiography and, in many cases, chest CT (CAT) scan, help to determine which patients are candidates for minimally invasive surgery.
 These surgical approaches with small incisions also include use of the heart lung machine as do full sternotomy operations.

-For people who have been diagnosed with severe aortic stenosis and who are moderate or greater-risk for open heart surgery, another option is available—transcatheter aortic valve replacement (TAVR).
-This procedure can also be referred to as transcatheter aortic valve implantation (TAVI).
+For people who have been diagnosed with severe aortic stenosis, another option is available—transcatheter aortic valve implantation (TAVI).
 It is a less invasive procedure that does not require open heart surgery.

 This less invasive procedure is different than open heart surgery.
-TAVR uses a catheter to replace the heart valve instead of opening the chest and completely removing the diseased valve.
+TAVI uses a catheter to deliver a replacement heart valve instead of opening the chest and completely removing the diseased valve.

-Please consult a Heart Team for more information on TAVR and its associated risks
+Please consult a Heart Team for more information on TAVI and its associated risks

 If the cardiovascular surgeon chooses to replace the patient’s heart valve, the first step is to remove the diseased valve (excise the valve and calcium deposits) and then implant a prosthetic heart valve in its place.
 Prosthetic valves used to replace diseased natural valves are made from a variety of materials and come in a variety of sizes.